iCliniq Logo

 • The smell of peppermint oil can be effective and can reduce the symptoms of nausea and vomiting.

-• Try massaging to help you relax your muscles.
+• Try massaging to help the individual to relax muscles.

 • Try over-the-counter medications that can help to calm and soothe the stomach.
-Avoid any OTC medications if you are pregnant.
-Consult your doctor before taking any medications.
+Avoid any OTC medications if the individual is pregnant.
+Consult the doctor before taking any medications.

 • Inhaling peppermint essential oil can help to ease nausea postoperative.

 • Lemon aids digestion and soothes the stomach.
-Drinking warm water with lemon juice may stimulate your bowels if nausea is due to constipation.
+Drinking warm water with lemon juice may stimulate the bowels if nausea is due to constipation.
 Try to sip lemon juice throughout the day.

 • Avoid processed foods, cheese, milk, dairy products, and foods high in fiber until nausea subsides.